 Students are expected to make arrangements for move-in based on their assigned move-in dates (found on the academic calendar).
-Only students who are approved through a college vice president may return prior to official opening dates.
 The criteria for approval of an early arrival center on whether a student's work or presence is essential for orientation planning, Welcome Week, or the opening of residence halls.
-Students will not be allowed to move in or receive a room key unless they are approved.
+Students will not be allowed to move in or receive a room key unless they are approved by the Residence Life Office or the requesting department's Vice President.